 On June 1, 2020, the Company adopted the 2020 Employee Stock Purchase Plan (the "2020 ESPP").
 The 2020 ESPP is implemented through consecutive overlapping 24-month offering periods, each of which is comprised of four six-month purchase periods.
 The first offering period commenced on September 1, 2020 and ended on August 31, 2022.
-Due to the Separation, the next offering period under the 2020 ESPP plan commenced on December 1, 2022 and will end on November 30, 2024.
+Due to the Separation, the next offering period under the 2020 ESPP plan commenced on December 1, 2022.
 Each subsequent offering period under the 2020 ESPP will be twenty-four (24) months long and will commence on each December 1 with four six-month purchase periods.
 Participants may contribute up to 100% of their base earnings and commissions through payroll deductions, and the accumulated deductions will be applied to the purchase of shares on each semi-annual purchase date.
 The purchase price per share will equal 85% of the fair market value per share on the start date of the offering period or, if lower, 85% of the fair market value per share on the semi-annual purchase date.

 An eligible employee's right to buy the Company's common stock under the 2020 ESPP may not accrue at a rate in excess of \$25,000 of the fair market value of such shares per calendar year for each calendar year of an offering period.
 If the fair market value per share of the Company's common stock on any purchase date during an offering period is less than the fair market value per share on the start date of the 24-month offering period, then that offering period will automatically terminate and a new 24-month offering period will begin on the next business day.
 All participants in the terminated offering will be transferred to the new offering period.
+Due to the fair market value per share of Company's common stock on May 31, 2023 as compared to the fair market value per share on December 1, 2022, the offering period was automatically terminated and a new 24-month offering period began on June 1, 2023 and will end on May 31, 2025.

 At the 2022 Annual Stockholders Meeting on April 29, 2022, the Company's shareholders approved an amendment to the 2020 ESPP and increased by 6.0 million the number of shares reserved for issuance.
-As of March 31, 2023, there were 5.5 million shares reserved for grant under the Company's 2020 ESPP.
+As of June 30, 2023, there were 5.4 million shares reserved for grant under the Company's 2020 ESPP.